ZacharyBournand/crave-finder/Sprint4.md

 - GET /restaurants/search: It handles search requests by extracting the search query parameters (location, term) from the request URL.
 It then sends a GET request to the Yelp API and decodes the JSON response into a struct.
 Then, it converts the struct into JSON format and writes the response to the HTTP response writer.

 - POST /rating: It handles the storage of users' ratings for a particular dish in a database.
 It parses an HTML file called "menu.component.html" and extract the name of the restaurant, the name of the dish that the user is rating, and the rating value selected by the user.
 Next, the function decodes the JSON data in the request body into a User struct.
 Then, it inserts the rating information into the database.

+- POST /passwordauth: It handles account verification by receiving a User object (JSON-encoded) in the request body and responding with a RegisterResponse object (JSON-encoded) containing a success message if the account information given by the user is valid or an error message if it is instead invalid.

+- POST /passwordchange: It handles password requirement verification by receiving a User object (JSON-encoded) in the request body and responding with a RegisterResponse object (JSON-encoded) containing a success message if the new password given by the user is valid or an error message if it is instead invalid.

+- GET /getUserRatingsHandler: It handles individual user ratings request by extracting the search query parameter "username" fromt the request URL.
+It then retrieves the data from the MySQL "ratings" table that is related to this specific user and sends the JSON response to the client.

 Running the API